Thai Visa at Savannakhet Laos

-If you feel lost in this sleepy hot city, then here is a guidebook map that you might find useful.
-The $ signs are the locations of exchange shops.
-We do not recommend to pay in THB or any other currency since their exchange rate in the restaurants and guesthouse is lousy.
-On the contrary, the exchange shops offer an excellent rate – sometime better than what you see on Google!
-Just keep in mind that most of businesses are closed during the weekend, so prepare your KIP in advance.
+If you need to change money and feel lost in this sleepy hot city, then use the following map.
+The red star icons on the map show locations of exchange shops.
+We do not recommend to pay in any foreign currency since they charge a big commission.
+On the contrary, the exchange shops offer an excellent exchange rate – sometime better than what you see online!
+Just keep in mind that most of businesses are closed during the weekend, so prepare your Laos cash (KIP) in advance.
 Khunthabulee Restaurant & Bar and the exchange of BCEL Bank are open throughout the week, including the weekend.
 Beware – not evey exchange sells US dollars – if you need USD then head to the following spots marked in red star on the map.

 During the evening there is “Savanh” Night Market next to Lin’s Cafe, which offers meals at the range of 10-30 K KIP – really great food, and it is located 3 minutes on foot from Café Savan.